Abstract

 Proof.

-Hence T a is a ρ -Kannan mapping.
+Hence is a -Kannan mapping.

-Hence T a is a ρ -Kannan mapping.
+Hence is a -Kannan mapping.

-The following is our second Banach Contraction Principle type result involving enriched ρ -Kannan mappings.
+The following is our second Banach Contraction Principle type result involving enriched -Kannan mappings.

 Theorem 4.